ashkan70/simple-user-management/README.md

-# simple-user-management
+# simple user management (Spring Boot, Angular, MySQL)
-very simple user management by spring boot and angular
+A very simple application that shows a list of users and you can add, update and delete user.